byteStealthX/Flagit/GITHUB_PUSH.md

 #### How to Create Personal Access Token:
 1. Go to https://github.com/settings/tokens
 2. Click "Generate new token" → "Generate new token (classic)"
-3. Give it a name: `TruTrace Deploy`
+3. Give it a name: `FlagIt Deploy`
 4. Select scopes: `repo` (full control)
 5. Click "Generate token"
 6. **Copy the token** (you won't see it again!)